Bernardo Ajzenberg

 As a translator, he has translated works by Anton Chekhov, Daniel Pennac, Javier Cercas and Alain-Fournier.

 As a journalist, he has worked for Brazilian journals such as Última Hora, Transporte Moderno, Veja and Folha de S. Paulo.

+In 2003, his book A gaiola de Faraday won the Fiction Prize (Prêmio ABL de Ficção romance teatro e conto) of the Brazilian Academy of Letters.